 Wells 6B and 7B are located in relative proximity to the Irsik & Doll grain elevator.
 Seismic surveys were acquired over both wells in August 2012 and over 6B in October 2012.
 MASW processing resulted in three two-dimensional (2-D) shear-wave velocity (Vs) profiles.
 At the time of those surveys, 2-D Vs profiles above these wells suggested a normal stress regime with natural geologic variation.
-Wells 52, 53, and 59 are located near William Street.
+Wells 52, 53, and 59 are located near Williams Street.
 Active shear-wave reflection and passive surface-wave surveys were acquired over these wells in August 2008 and October 2012.
 In 2008, a decrease in shear-wave reflection stacking velocity and drop in coherency of bedrock and dolomite reflections at well 52 indicated reduced stress and possibly rock failure and collapse.
 Elevated Vs at well 53 suggested that a domed roof was gently distributing gradually increasing stress.

-In 2015, four lines centered on wells 2A, 4B, 6B, 7B, 52, 53, and 59 were acquired to monitor for and evaluate further changes in Vs to provide insight into void dynamics and overburden stability.
-Additionally, baseline profiles were acquired over wells 4A, 7A, and 60 to estimate the shear-wave velocity, loosely map stratigraphic contacts above the top of the "three finger" dolomite, and evaluate the relative strength of the rock above possible salt jugs associated with these wells.
-In this report, we present data acquisition, analysis, and discussion in two sections based on acquisition dates: first, wells 2A and 4B acquired in May 2015, followed by wells 4A, 6B, 7A, 7B, 52, 53, 59, and 60 acquired in June 2015.
+Individually, each seismic profile from a previous survey represents a snapshot in time that lacks any measure of the dynamics of void migration or change in time.
+In this study, an additional line was acquired over wells 6B, 7B, 52, 53, and 59 to monitor for and evaluate further changes in Vs, and provide insight into void dynamics and overburden stability.
+Baseline profiles acquired over wells 4A, 7A, and 60 will be used to estimate the shear-wave velocity, loosely map stratigraphic contacts above the top of the "three finger" dolomite, and evaluate the relative strength of the rock above possible salt jugs associated with these wells.